-Make sure your business name and EIN are on every page of the form and any attachments.

-- If you type or use a computer to fill out your form, use a - 12-point Courier font, if possible.

-Make sure you enter dollars to the left of the preprinted decimal point and cents to the right.

-Do not enter dollar signs or decimal points.
-Commas are optional.

-You may choose to round your amounts to the nearest dollar, instead of reporting cents on this form.
+- Make sure your business name and EIN are on every page of the form and any attachments. - If you type or use a computer to fill out your form, use a 12-point Courier font, if possible.
+Portable Document Format (PDF) forms on IRS.gov have fillable fields with acceptable font specifications. - Make sure you enter dollars to the left of the preprinted decimal point and cents to the right. - Don't enter dollar signs or decimal points.
+Commas are optional. - You may choose to round your amounts to the nearest dollar, instead of reporting cents on this form.
 If you choose to round, you must round all entries.
 To round, drop the amounts under 50 cents and increase the amounts from 50 to 99 cents to the next dollar.
 For example, \$1.49 becomes \$1.00 and \$2.50 becomes \$3.00.
-If you use two or more amounts to figure an entry on the form, use cents to figure the answer and round the answer only.
-If you have a line with the value of zero, leave it blank.
+If you use two or more amounts to figure an entry on the form, use cents to figure the answer and round the answer only. - If you have a line with the value of zero, leave it blank.